wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/5-expressions.md

 For September 3, 2020 this will return the string "You chose a Thursday".

 This example is a typical build pattern for a complex expression, building piece by piece in separate steps.
 Now that you have all of the functions necessary worked out, add another Compose step.
-In Compose 4, write one big expression that does everything in one step.
+In Compose 4, write one large expression that does everything in one step.
 The expression will look like:

 `if(equals(dayOfWeek(addDays(triggerBody()['date'], triggerBody()['number'])),4), 'You chose a Thursday', 'You did not choose a Thursday' )`

 The output for September 3, 2020 will be the string "You chose a Thursday".
 Congratulations.
-You have written a very complex expression by doing small steps and then putting it all together in the end.
+You have written a complex expression by doing small steps and then putting it all together in the end.